relizaio/rearm-cli/README.md

 For sample of how to use workflow in CI, refer to the ReARM Add Release GitHub Action [here](https://github.com/relizaio/rearm-add-release).

-## 3. Use Case: Check If Artifact Hash Already Present In Some Release
+## 3. Use Case: Check If Deliverable Hash Already Present In Some Release

 This is particularly useful for monorepos to see if there was a change in sub-component or not.
-We supply an artifact hash to ReARM - and if it's present already, we get release details; if not - we get an empty json response {}.
+We supply a deliverable hash to ReARM - and if it's present already, we get release details as a CycloneDX 1.6 BOM string; if not - we get an empty json response {}.
 Search space is scoped to a single component which is defined by API Id and API Key.

 Sample command: